rbleattler/mdop-docs/mdop/appv-v5/running-a-locally-installed-application-inside-a-virtual-environment-with-virtualized-applications51.md

 ---
-title: run a locally installed application inside a virtual environment with virtualized applications
+title: Run a locally installed application inside a virtual environment with virtualized applications (5.1)
-description: You can run a locally installed application in a virtual environment, alongside applications that have been virtualized by using Microsoft Application Virtualization (App-V).
+description: You can run a locally installed application in a virtual environment, alongside applications that have been virtualized by using Microsoft Application Virtualization (App-V) 5.1.
 author: aczechowski
 ms.author: aaroncz
 ms.collection: must-keep
 ms.date: 06/16/2016
 ---

-# Run a locally installed application inside a virtual environment with virtualized applications
+# Run a locally installed application inside a virtual environment with virtualized applications (5.1)

 You can run a locally installed application in a virtual environment, alongside applications that have been virtualized by using Microsoft Application Virtualization (App-V).
 You might want to do this if you: